ianmcburnie/makeup/README.md

 * Run `git push origin vX.X.X` to push tag to GitHub
 * Run `npm publish` to publish package to NPM

-To add a new submodule, run `git submodule add https://github.com/theorg/theproject` in the appropriate subdirectory.
+To add a new submodule, run `git submodule add https://github.com/theorg/theproject` in the project root directory.